poglodjan/SQL_experience/SQL_queries/py_sql_client_app/readme.txt

-# Client Application to manage database with python
+# Client Application to menage database with python